maxrousseau/rafale/README.md

 ## Dependencies

 Attempting to balance ergonomics and simplicity.
+This is meant to be easily hackable for research purposes.

 ```
 torch, lightning-fabric (or) accelerate, datasets, rich (eyecandy) ~~tokenizers will be removed~~